 This area of our work seeks to prevent infection in the human host.

-The focus of this priority area is the development of pre-erythrocytic (liver-stage) vaccines to interrupt malaria transmission (PE-VIMTs).
+The focus of this priority area is the development of pre-erythrocytic (liver-stage) vaccines to interrupt malaria parasite transmission (PE-VIMTs).

 The AIV approach is supported by the concept that preventing malaria infection of the human host by immunization will provide direct clinical benefit to the person immunized, and if sufficiently high coverage levels are achieved, to the wider community, by reducing the transmission of the parasite to a level where it cannot be sustained.
 Every person completely protected against infection is one less individual capable of transmitting the parasite back to a mosquito.